Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and

-To enhance the exploration of the low-energy crystal structures, we incorporate a cyclic restart strategy (comprising $12$ cycles) within our SA workflow.
-This approach yields an ensemble consisting of up to 12 distinct low-energy Cr/vacancy configurations, ensuring diversity in the configurations while maintaining computational efficiency.
-As depicted in Fig. \ref{fig:simulated_annealing} a), the SA procedure commences with the system's initial equilibration at a high enough temperature (T = $21,000$ K), which enables a relatively unrestrained exploration of the configurational space.
-Subsequently, the system undergoes a gradual cooling process (following a geometric sequence) consisting of $50,000$ steps (which is found sufficient for our supercells to achieve energy convergence), culminating in the convergence toward a local minimum at a relatively low temperature (T = $0.01$ K).
-This cooling strategy facilitates occasional uphill moves in the early stages, thereby promoting an exhaustive search for low-energy structures.
-At the conclusion of each cycle, the temperature is reset to a value $1000$ K lower than the initial temperature, thereby inducing diverse cooling rates and promoting a more thorough exploration of the low-energy crystal structures.
+To enhance the exploration of the low-energy crystal structures, we incorporate a cyclic restart strategy (comprising $12$ cycles) within our SA workflow, yielding an ensemble of up to 12 distinct Cr/vacancy configurations, ensuring a trade-off between diversity and computational efficiency.
+The SA procedure is illustrated in Fig. \ref{fig:simulated_annealing} a), and additional details can be found in the "Methods" section.

-Each iteration during SA involves either the exchange of two random groups of vacancies and Cr atoms ($88\%$ of total steps) or the perturbation of lattice parameters of the simulation cell ($12\%$ of total steps) to maintain a zero mean pressure (see the illustrative crystal structure in Fig. \ref{fig:simulated_annealing}-a).
-In the case of cell perturbations, the atomic positions are scaled with the stretched lattice to preserve fixed fractional coordinates, and the energies are computed using the NNP statically (without further relaxation of positions).
-The acceptance or rejection of these moves adheres to the Metropolis criteria for isobaric-isothermal (NPT) ensemble.
-Following this, the NNP model is employed to conduct full structural relaxations toward the neighboring local minima for the set of distinct configurations derived from the SA cycles.
-This endeavor aims to accurately discern the ground-state configuration amidst various alternative metastable structures.